dlbewley/hcp-rhel/README.md

 **TODO** File docs bug.

+* Workaround: Update repo names in [userData](rhel-vm/overlays/ocp-node/scripts/userData)

-* Retry with RHEL 9
+* Retry with above workaround.

-* Failure of playbook which hints at a failure to update the playbook to support RHEL 9.
+* **Failure** of playbook which hints at a failure to update the playbook to support RHEL 9.

 ```
 TASK [openshift_node : Install openshift packages] *****************************